The Minerva Space

 The Minerva Space provides a majestic backdrop for concerts, conferences, presentations, performances, weddings, formal dinners, parties, cinema, exhibition space and training.

-Its decorative heritage features offers elegance of years gone by whilst providing state of the art facilities including cinema quality projection, large presentation screen, main stage, lectern and lectern stage, professional sound system (Midas M32R Desk and RCF FOH Speakers), Wi-Fi access and preparation kitchen.
+Its decorative heritage features offers elegance of years gone by whilst providing state of the art facilities including cinema quality projection, large presentation screen, main stage, lectern and lectern stage, professional sound system (Midas M32R Desk and RCF FOH Speakers), upgraded lighting system, Wi-Fi access and preparation kitchen.

-Round tables and tablecloths ($15 per table) are also available (as well as standard rectangular trestle tables).
+Round tables and tablecloths are also available (as well as standard rectangular trestle tables) and a bar service is available if required.

-Seating/table capacity for up to 130 guests or 290 seated theatre style.
+Seating/table capacity for up to 130 guests or 290 seated theatre style (pre-Covid, check the booking application for the latest capacities).

 Scroll down for hiring details.